TyRoXx/serialization/README.md

 Some header-only libraries from Boost are required.
 In order to run the tests you need the compiled Boost unit test framework.
 Any Boost release since 1.48 should work.
+Older releases of Boost will not work because this library uses Boost.Move.
 We recommend more recent releases though.